FelixOnline/v2/content/articles/2016-1-29-the-regressive-left.md

 The Regressive Left are those who, after Charlie Hebdo and the Bataclan attacks, rushed to Twitter not to condemn the attacks but to beg and plead others not to associate this Islamic terrorism, terrorism in the name of Islam, with Islam.
 The Regressive Left doesn’t dare criticise Islam because that would make them ‘Islamophobic’.

 Criticising Islam will not hurt Muslims any more than criticising a scientific paper damages the paper – it does the opposite.
 These people are willing to be liberal about everything but Islam.
-It is no surprise that those on the far right are mocking the hard\-left’s ridiculous behaviour: Milo Yiannopoulos ironically set up a college scholarship fund only available to white men.
-It’s worth mentioning that when he looked into the statistics and found that poor white boys are in fact the most under\-represented group in universities in the UK and US, he decided to make this fund a real thing.
-Of course, the hard\-left exploded.
+It is no surprise that those on the far right are mocking the hard-left’s ridiculous behaviour: Milo Yiannopoulos ironically set up a college scholarship fund only available to white men.
+It’s worth mentioning that when he looked into the statistics and found that poor white boys are in fact the most under-represented group in universities in the UK and US, he decided to make this fund a real thing.
+Of course, the hard-left exploded.

 The bottom line is we need to chill.
 Open debate is what we’re here for.
 We can’t purge our lives of anything that’ll make us question our beliefs, as considering the opinions of others is how we grow.